 |All of the advantages of traditional storage

-When it comes to vital records, every organization has three options:
+When it comes to vital records, every organisation has three options:

-To develop a successful vital records program—and protect that small percent of records your organization cannot function without—take the following steps:
+To develop a successful vital records program—and protect that small percent of records your organisation cannot function without—take the following steps: